 Just she doesn’t have it.
 The next day, at Christmas, everything explodes in the worst way.
 Martin no longer pretends and treats Kate like a prisoner, like a kidnapper, and she is afraid of him.
 You can really feel how scared she is that he will be angry because she has reached the point where she is not sure that he will not hurt her, nor is she sure how he is going to react.

 It’s at that moment that Kate realizes Martin’s true intentions: to keep her locked up for at least a few more months.
 She is not free to go out, to see anyone, to be with anyone but him.
 But she does.
 She is not going to let him consume her.
 She is going to fight tooth and nail for her freedom, for her life … and he locks her in that basement.

 I’m speechless.
 I think that Cruel Summer 1×09 “A Secret Of My Own” perfectly reflects that spider web that predators weave, how they show themselves as saviors and make you trust them to later show their true nature and the way in which the survivor realizes what is happening and fights to prevent it.

 A round of applause to the actors, to both them.
 They deserve it.

 In another vein, Cruel Summer 1×09 “A Secret Of My Own” finally revealed what happened to Jeanette and her pendant.
 She entered that house but didn’t see Kate at any time.
 Jeanette must have thought that Martin was the one upstairs making noise and that’s why she left so quickly.
 So why is Kate lying?

 I think it’s a mix of things.
-On the one hand, I think Kate hoped that Jeanette would realize that she was there, in danger, and warn someone and blame her for not doing it and on top of that, Kate feels that Jeanette stole her life so sink Jeanette’s life it seems fair to her.
+On the one hand, I think Kate hoped that Jeanette would realize that she was there, in danger, and warn someone and blame her for not doing it and on top of that, Kate feels that Jeanette stole her life so ruining Jeanette’s life seems fair to her.